 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Tamron 24-70mm f2.8 VC USD is the longer of the two lenses at 117mm.
 The Sony 24-70mm F2.8 ZA SSM II with a length of 111mm, is 6mm shorter.
 Besides being longer, the Tamron 24-70mm f2.8 VC USD also has a larger diameter of 88mm compared to the Sony 24-70mm F2.8 ZA SSM II's 83mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 24-70mm f2.8 VC USD weighs 825g, which means it is 149g (15%) lighter than the Sony 24-70mm F2.8 ZA SSM II which has a weight of 974g.

 Below you can find the dimension and weight table of the Standard Zoom Lenses in Sony Alpha Mount for size comparison purposes.

-Standard Zoom Lenses in Sony Alpha Mount for Size Comparison
+Standard Lenses in Sony Alpha Mount for Size Comparison

 Lens Mounts